Furniture Restoration & Repair

 How To Restore Old Furniture

-When you are dealing with old furniture, you often have scratches and dents to deal with.
+When you are dealing with old furniture restoration, you often have scratches and dents to deal with.
 You may also have peeling varnish etc. Generally speaking, an older piece of furniture can look a little shabby.

 It may be difficult to identify what the finish is by sight alone, so we would recommend testing a small inconspicuous area.
 Alcohol will remove shellac, whereas you will need thinner to remove lacquer.
 If neither of these products works, then it is more likely a varnished finish.
 Paint is easily identifiable, and if the finish is oil, wax or some other penetrating sealant, there will be no shine.